SmithsonianWorkshops/SMSC_2024_Conservation_Genomics/Assembly_QC_&_Repeat_Annotation/QC_&_Repeat_annotation.md

 After you finish creating and adding data to the database in order to visulize the results you need to install blobtools2 on your personal machine and  download the database folder.
 First lets tar zip the folder with the command ```tar -czvf name-of-archive.tar.gz /path/to/directory-or-file``` and  download the folder using the ffsend (load ```bio/ffsend``` module).

 Now let's install blobtools on your machine.
-For this we will use conda...
+For this you can use conda...

 Please download your folder from the ffsend link, and move the file to a new folder on your machine.
 After downlodaing the folder you need to untar the folder